mdn/content/files/en-us/web/css/@scroll-timeline/index.md

 ## Description

-To use the scroll-timeline, create a `@scroll-timeline` rule which is used by the {{cssxref("animation-timeline")}} property to match an animations timeline to it's timeline declaration.
+To use the scroll-timeline, create a `@scroll-timeline` rule, which is used by the {{cssxref("animation-timeline")}} property to match an animations timeline to it's timeline declaration.

 Each `@scroll-timeline` rule includes properties to determine the source, orientation and scroll-offsets of the scroll timeline.